 I met people there who have been coming for the same week every year for 15 years and booked again for next year.
 The maitre d’ of the hotel had been there for almost 4 decades at the time I was there and was a complete charmer making me feel as welcome as the guests whom he already knew.

-Hotel Aiguablava Food
+Aiguablava Hotel Aiguablava Food

 Set under a slanted ceiling on the terrace, breakfast was fantastic and they serve everything you could ever want.
 The service style is old-fashioned excellence, and the evening meal is first class.
 It shows in both the attention to detail and the level of service given.
 The multi-course gastronomic feast prepared by Chef Lluis is out of this world and not to be missed.
 At my dinner, we had figs with roasted banana lasagna, a mini cut of duck liver, seafood, lobster bisque and mojito ice cream served in a pineapple!

-Hotel Aiguablva Drink
+Aiguablava Hotel Aiguablva Drinks

 I was able to have a lesson on how to make traditional Cuban Mojito by a fourth generation employee of the hotel named Josep.
 He made the mojitos with a recipe that had been handed down from a family member that had once emigrated to Cuba.
 He made traditional and strawberry mojitos.